robertsdotpm/p2pd/docs/source/built/rest_api.rst

       "strategy": "direct connect"
    }

-You can see the information includes details like the file descriptor number of the socket, your external address for the socket, and the technique that worked to establish the connection.
+You can see the information includes details like the number of the socket, your external address, the network interface the connection belongs to, and so on.

 Text-based send and receive
 -----------------------------